glassfox15/forecasting_projects/README.md

 ## Project 3: Many (Many) Models

 **Description:** For the third project, I had free rein to use whatever models I wanted to forecast a time series.
 The data I chose was Supplemental Nutrition Assistance Program (SNAP) benefits recipients in California.
-(Note that in California the program is called CalFresh, and more generally, it is referred to as "Food Stamps.")
+(Note that in California the program is called "CalFresh," and more generally, it is referred to as "Food Stamps.")

 The data had a monthly frequency.
-And to compare my models, I performed a train-test split of the data and compared model accuracy based on a prediction of the last 5 years of the time series.
+And to compare my models, I performed a train-test split of the data and compared model accuracy based on a prediction of the final 5 years of the time series.
 I used two metrics for accuracy: mean absolute error (MAE) and root mean squared error (RMSE).

 ### The Models
 * An STL decomposition with an ARMA component for cycles